 Tip: Futures involve settlement at a future date, but your exposure to the market starts from the time you open a trade.

-Futures trading evolved out of the commodity markets and the desire of farmers and industrialists to have certainty over when they would exchange goods for cash and at what price.
-The Chicago Mercantile Exchange (CME) is one of the largest futures exchanges in the world and still supports that form of futures trading, but also supports trading in other types of futures contracts.
-As a result, futures cover a wide range of underlying instruments, including stocks, indices, and bonds, as well as commodities.
+Futures trading evolved out of the commodity markets and the desire of farmers and industrialists to use physical futures to have certainty over when they would exchange goods for cash and at what price.
+While trading in physical futures is still supported, the introduction of cash futures has led to exponential growth in the futures markets and it is now possible to use cash futures to trade a wide range of underlying instruments.

-How to trade futures on eToro
+How to Trade Futures on eToro

 Past performance is not an indication of future results